numworks/epsilon-sample-app-rust/README.md

 ## Notes

-The NumWorks calculator runs [Epsilon](http://github.com/numworks/epsilon), a tailor-made embedded operating system.
+The NumWorks calculator runs [Epsilon](http://github.com/numworks/epsilon), a tailor-made calculator operating system.
+Starting from version 16, Epsilon allows installing custom binary apps.
+To run this sample app, make sure your calculator is up-to-date by visiting https://my.numworks.com.

 Epsilon expects apps to follow a certain layout in memory.
 Namely, they should start with the following header:

 |Offset| Size | Value      | Description                  |
 |------|------|------------|------------------------------|